seanhaydongriffin/PB-LiquidFun-C/README.md

 This will include both the base LiquidFun library and extension library.

-The following block of code creates the LiquidFun and Box2D environment (including the world, bodies, textures, fixtures, joints, particle systems and groups).
+The following block of code establishes the LiquidFun and Box2D environment (including the world, bodies, textures, fixtures, joints, particle systems and groups).
 The Box2D world is created with a downwards gravity of 10 meters per second.

 ```
 b2World_CreateEx(0.0, -10.0)
 b2World_CreateAll()
 ```

 The following block of code creates the OpenGL environment, including the main window, OpenGL gadget configuration and textures.
 The main window is set to 800 x 600 pixels, with title "LiquidFun Demo".
 Within this window is a PureBasic OpenGL Gadget of the same dimensions as the main window.

-The OpenGL world is
+The OpenGL world is configured with a field of view of 30 degrees, and aspect ration matching the OpenGL gadget (800:600 pixels), a clipping distance of 1 to 1000, and initial main camera offset of -10 vertically and depth of -190.

+glWorld_CreateTextures() takes the textures that were loaded into the Box2D environment (b2World_CreateAll() above) and creates these as textures for the OpenGL environment.

 ```
 glWindow_Setup(0, 0, 800, 600, "LiquidFun Demo", 0, 0, 800, 600, 400, 500, $006600, #Black)